 YSU students pay tuition and fees at YSU and exchange places with students from the overseas institution for one or two semesters.
-YSU maintains reciprocal exchange agreements with the University of Jyväskylä in Finland, Fontys University of Applied Sciences in the Netherlands, Sejong University in South Korea, and Lunghwa University of Science and Technology in Taiwan.
+YSU maintains reciprocal exchange agreements with the University of Liege in Belgium, University of Jyväskylä in Finland, Meiji University in Japan, Fontys University of Applied Sciences in the Netherlands, Sejong University in South Korea, and Providence University in Taiwan.
 All programs offer coursework in English.

 Youngstown State University is a member of the Ohio International Consortium (OIC).
 This membership provides YSU students with access to OIC scholarships and study-abroad opportunities.
-YSU maintains affiliation agreements with other high-quality study-abroad organizations, including University Studies Abroad Consortium (USAC), the American Institute for Foreign Study (AIFS), Cultural Experiences Abroad (CEA), and International Studies Abroad (ISA).
+YSU maintains affiliation agreements with other high-quality study-abroad organizations.

 Faculty-Led study abroad Courses

 The IPO works with YSU faculty who teach YSU international field study courses, which are YSU courses that incorporate an international component, usually one to four weeks in length.
-Recent YSU faculty-led study abroad programs have been conducted in the Bahamas, China, England, France, Mexico, Italy, South Africa, and South Korea.
-YSU credit is also available for an intensive Italian language program offered in the summer in Italy during select years.
+Recent YSU faculty-led study abroad programs have been conducted in the Bahamas, Belize, China, Costa Rica, Czech Republic, Dominican Republic, Ecuador, England, France, Germany, Ghana, Greece, Guatamala, Israel, Italy, Japan, Mexico, Poland, Rwanda, South Korea, Spain and Taiwan.

 The English Language Institute

-The English Language Institute (ELI) at YSU was established through the IPO and the Department of English to provide intensive study of English to speakers of other languages.
-It offers non-degree credit courses designed to teach English to students who already have some knowledge of English.
+Established in 1996. the English Language Institute (ELI) at Youngstown State University offers an intensive English program with non-credited classes for English language learners.
 In addition, the ELI provides an orientation to college life and culture in the United States.
 Courses are available both to international students and to immigrants.

 The ELI welcomes all students, as well as professionals, who wish to increase their English language proficiency.
-The ELI prepares students for academic study in American universities, using the following curriculum:
+The ELI prepares students for academic study and life in the United States, using the following curriculum:

-- Five levels (Introductory, Beginning, Intermediate, High Intermediate, and Advanced) covering Grammar, Reading, Writing, Listening, and Speaking
+- Six levels of classes (Foundations, Levels 1-5) covering Grammar, Reading, Writing, Listening, and Speaking

-ELI admission is through the CISP.
+ELI admission is through the International Programs Office.
 Students must be at least 17 years old or have completed high school.
-For an application and more information about the ELI, visit the ELI website.
+Successful completion of Level 5 in the majority of YSU master's programs.
+For more information and to submit an application, please visit the ELI website.